-PART VI - JUSTICE

-A. OFFENDER'S RIGHTS

-References: ACA CJS 1-6A-01, 1-6A-02, 1-6A-03, 1-6A-06, Dept. Reg.
-C-01-004/OP-C-10 Findings Response VT-A-001 Access to Courts/Access to Legal Materials Written policy, procedure, and practice ensure the right of offenders to have access to courts.
+PART VI - JUSTICE A. OFFENDER'S RIGHTS References: ACA CJS 1-6A-01, 1-6A-02, 1-6A-03, 1-Findings Response 6A-06, Dept. Reg.
+C-01-004/OP-C-10 Compliant- Facility has logs VI-A-001 Access to Courts/Access to Legal Materials showing offenders have access to Written policy, procedure, and practice ensure the right of legal materials. offenders to have access to courts.
 This includes reasonable access to legal reference materials or access to legal or paralegal assistance.
 Illiterate offenders shall be provided the assistance of a fellow offender or be furnished adequate assistance from the facility staff or other persons who have a legitimate connection with the legal issues being pursued.
-If an offender's requirements in this area are significant and complex, exceeding the capability of the local facility to meaningfully provide assistance, then the inmate shall be transferred to the DPS&C. Visual Inspection: facility log offenders have access to legal materials as needed.
-Logs on file to reflect us of law library.
-VI-A-002 Access to Counsel Written policy, procedure, and practice ensure offenders' confidential access to counsel.
+If an offender's requirements in this area are significant and complex, exceeding the capability of the local facility to meaningfully provide assistance, then the inmate shall be transferred to the DPS&C. Visual Inspection: facility log VI-A-002 Access to Counsel Compliant Written policy, procedure, and practice ensure offenders' confidential access to counsel.
 Such contact includes, but is not limited to telephone communications, uncensored correspondence and visits.
-Compliant

-Visual Inspection: facility log, record of attorney interviews VI-A-003 Protection from Abuse Written policy, procedure, and practice protect offenders from personal abuse, corporal punishment, personal injury, disease, property damage, or harassment.
-Compliant-Written policy and procedures are in place to ensure offenders are free from protection from abuse.
-Visual Inspection: facility log, incident reports, staff training records
+Visual Inspection: facility log, record of attorney interviews VI-A-003 Protection from Abuse Compliant- The facility has written Written policy, procedure, and practice protect offenders policy and procedure in place to ensure offenders are free from from personal abuse, corporal punishment, personal injury, protection and abuse. disease, property damage, or harassment.
+Visual Inspection: facility log, incident reports, staff